nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

 While in recovery phase, each time when an ACK arrives, DoRecovery is called which performs the necessary congestion window changes as per the recovery algorithm.
-ExitRecovery is called just prior to exiting recovery phase in order to perform the required congestion window ajustments.
+ExitRecovery is called just prior to exiting recovery phase in order to perform the required congestion window adjustments.
 UpdateBytesSent is used to keep track of bytes sent and is called whenever a data packet is sent during recovery phase.

 Delivery Rate Estimation